 Sam and I were cruising around Murray Hill looking for someplace to eat a late lunch when she suggested the Crazy Egg located at 954 Edgewood Ave South.

 Our third morning in Savannah was our last.
 We skipped breakfast at the inn and took a stroll through the historic district in search of somewhere to eat breakfast.
-By the time we hit Johnson Square, Becky was ready to mutiny.

 As you may have read, Angelette’s Cajun Kitchen was in the news last week following the arrest of its owner on charges she failed to pay the State of Florida sales tax collected from customers.